Snoring & Sleep Apnoea in Melbourne's CBD

 Dimos Dental & Facial Aesthetics offers you care and expertise in alternative treatment options to CPAP.

 Sleeping alone again tonight?
 Or wish you were?

-You may be surprised to learn that many couples don’t share the same bed and it’s not because they don’t like each other!
+You may be surprised to learn that many couples who visit our Melbourne office don’t share the same bed and it’s not because they don’t like each other!
 Good quality sleep is so important that this may seem the only option.

 Snoring causes disrupted sleep for the bed partner and the snorer.
 But for the snorer, this may be a sign that they suffer from obstructive sleep apnoea (OSA).

 Sleep apnoea occurs because your airway closes off while you sleep and you can't breathe.

 Your blood oxygen drops, your blood pressure rises, your heart slows to conserve the diminishing oxygen until your blood sensors detect that you are in danger and wakes you partially from sleep so you can take a breath.

 When you do, your heart races, you over-breathe, and your blood pressure continues to rise.
 When you do finally drift off to sleep again, the same sequences is repeated over and over again throughout the night.